SOMETHING HAS GONE WRONG

 1. KidsKeys caked in cocaine

 .ff.
-A prize is not a consolation.
+A prize is no consolation

 .gg1.
 Miss Nacho, the chihuahua, chews her tail under the kitchenette table.
 The kids enter like a calamity, hotel door slamming against the wall, bathing suits dripping wet, bumping into each other so much it’s hard to believe they’re two separate animals.
 They want to know about the mountain of baby powder that’s displaced their Bunny Buddies.
 “It’s cocaine.
 You know, the drug?”
 They pause, then burst out laughing.
 “Come on, mom.
 For real.”
 You’re secretly pleased that at 6 and 8 you don’t have to explain cocaine to them.
-Maybe binge-watching Miami Vice with them had only seemed inappropriate.
+Maybe binge-watching Miami Vice together had only seemed inappropriate.

 .gg2.
 They love the brain-on-drugs-as-fried-egg commercial.
 Will watch it endlessly, laughing hysterically, until you throw them outside.

 .gg3.
 “Ok, ok.
 It’s baby powder for an experiment, a new kind of sunscreen.
 Come come.
 Let’s try it!”
 The cheer you summon makes you throw up in your mouth.
 One of them asks, “It has Mod-Podge too?”
 “Yup, now, arms, legs, whole deal.
 Maybe not the face.
+Or just a little.
 Don’t sneeze.
 It’s very expensive.”
 You step back to take in your zombie children with their goofy smiles.
 “You know what?
 Back to the pool.”
 “Why?”
 “Because science is complicated, kids.” (kiss) (kiss) “Like life, Mom?”
 “Don’t forget to hold your breath till you wash it off.”
 You check the ceiling for ruptured halon tanks (habit::disappointment).

 .kk.
 Miss Nacho has good news for you.